 1. Purpose and scope of application

-These custody regulations (the “Custody Regulations”) govern the custody and administration of claims, property, digital assets and other assets (the “Custody Assets”) by Taurus SA (“Taurus”), a Swiss securities firm, maintaining accounts for and on behalf of the client (the “Client”) and related matters.
+These custody regulations (the “Custody Regulations”) govern the custody and administration of claims, property, securities, digital assets, crypto assets and other assets (the “Custody Assets”) by Taurus SA (“Taurus”), a Swiss securities firm, maintaining accounts for and on behalf of the client (the “Client”) and related matters.

 The Custody Regulations form an integral part of the contractual relationship between the Client and Taurus and apply together with and in addition to the general terms and conditions (the “GTC”) and any other terms and conditions of Taurus, subject to any special agreements between the Client and Taurus.